lordelph/icofileloader/README.md

 ## Credits

 - [Paul Dixon](http://blog.dixo.net) - 2017 modernization / update
 - [Diogo Resende](https://www.phpclasses.org/package/2369-PHP-Extract-graphics-from-ico-files-into-PNG-images.html).
-Original author of 2005 library this was derived on.
+Original author of 2005 library this was derived from.

-Thanks also to the [PHP League's skeleton project](https://github.com/thephpleague/skeleton) from this this project's structure was derived.
+Thanks also to the [PHP League's skeleton project](https://github.com/thephpleague/skeleton) from which this project's structure was derived.

 ## License